 Mr. Jenkins represents clients in felony and misdemeanor cases in District Court and Circuit Court, and on appeals.
 He has represented clients in over 45 jury trials.
 A significant part of his representation is for clients accused of driving under the influence of alcohol and/or drugs and for administrative hearings on driver license issues.

-In 1971, at the age of 26, and still in his first year of law practice, Mr. Jenkins was appointed by the Circuit Court for Worcester County, Maryland, to defend a Juvenile charged with murder in the first degree, as well as burglary, robbery, larceny and other crimes.
+In 1971, at the age of 26, and still in his first year of law practice, Mr. Jenkins was appointed by the Circuit Court for Worcester County, Maryland to defend a Defendant charged with murder in the first degree, as well as burglary, robbery, larceny and other felonies.
 The State prosecuted the first degree murder charge under the felony murder rule.
-After conviction by a jury Mr. Jenkins wrote the appellate brief and argued before the Maryland Court of Special Appeals with regard to the murder conviction.
-The Court reversed the first degree murder conviction and remanded the case for a new trial, based on the trial Court's refusal to grant Mr. Jenkins' requested jury instructions.
-The Court's opinion was a case of first impression in that it imposed limits on the application of the felony murder rule in Maryland.
+After conviction by a jury, Mr. Jenkins wrote the appellate brief and argued before the Maryland Court of Special Appeals in Annapolis with regard to the murder conviction.
+The Court reversed the first degree murder conviction and remanded the case for a new trial, based on the trial Court's improper refusal to grant Mr. Jenkins' requested jury instruction.
+The Court's opinion was considered a case of first impression in that it imposed limits on the application of the felony murder rule in Maryland.
 On remand the client pleaded guilty to murder in the second degree, and was ultimately paroled in less than seven years.
-The two co-defendants in the case were convicted of murder in the first degree were sentenced to life imprisonment, and were not eligible for parole for 30 years.
+The two co-defendants in the case were convicted of murder in the first degree, were sentenced to life imprisonment, and were not eligible for parole for 30 years.
 The case is Mumford v.
 State, and is reported in the Maryland Appellate Reports at 19 Md.
 App.
 640 (1974).

 Located in the Law Offices of

 If you are accused of a criminal offense, or, if you are a suspect in a criminal investigation, by far the most important decision you will make is the selection of the lawyer to represent you.